 A passionate, dog-obsessed, multidimensional designer

 If you're here, that hopefully means you'd like to learn a little more about me!
 The first thing you need to know is that I have an amazing dog named Luna.
 I grew up in Boston, MA and I am a queer, non-binary, Puerto Rican.
 I acknowledge that I am currently residing on Abenaki land.
-I graduated from Champlain College's Visual Communications program with a minor in Environmental Studies and am passionate about the connections between design, society, information and nature.
+I graduated from Champlain College's Visual Communications program with a minor in Environmental Studies and am passionate about the connections between ecology, culture, queerness, and creativity.
 Currently, I am educating myself in the topics of intersectional environmentalism, participatory design, design for accessibility and UX/UI.

 A lot of my career has been spent putting in work for organizations that align with my own values, which so far have all been non-profits.
-Non-profit work has awakened a passion in me to design for social and environmental good.
+Non-profit work has awakened a passion in me to design for social and environmental impact.
 When an organization is supported by a compelling visual language, they are able to reach more people.
-My hope is to help support, elevate, and amplify the good work they are already doing.
+My hope is to help support, elevate, and amplify the good work that so many organizations are already doing.
 Whether it is through print, digital, spatial, or environmental design, I am capable in and interested in it all!

 My aim is to be an interdisciplinary designer.
 In terms of the work I do, my creativity is always informed by research.
 I pride myself on staying curious.
 I appreciate outside perspectives and deeply value diversity.
 As a visual designer, I feel it is my responsibility to utilize my skills as an agent of change.
 My motto is “design with intention.”